-- 3.1.1 The methodology in the Guidelines is largely based on the American Medical Association's Guides to the Evaluation of Permanent Impairment, Fifth Edition (AMA5), with the exception of the visual system which is based upon American Medical Association's Guides to the Evaluation of Permanent Impairment, Fourth Edition (AMA4) and Psychiatric body systems which is based upon GEPIC.
-For this reason, it is a requirement that all applicants complete training as specified in the Criteria Table (3.1.7). - 3.1.2 In order to be eligible for accreditation, the applicant must have completed the required training and successfully pass the competency assessment required for each relevant body system module, as well as any amendment or substitution in relation to the Guidelines prior to their implementation. - 3.1.3 RPL may be considered where the training completed is relevant and comparable (i.e. for a Scheme using similar guidelines) and has been undertaken in the previous 5 years.
-Competency assessment may still be required. - 3.1.4 Applicants who have requested RPL for training must complete training in the compulsory introductory 'Impairment Assessor Training Introduction' and the 'Impairment Assessment Guidelines Core module' as they contain information specific to the Guidelines and the RTW scheme.
-This and any other training deemed relevant and necessary should be completed within a reasonable period of time. - 3.1.5 Assessors who are accredited immediately before the Minister's approval of the new IAAS will maintain their existing accreditation in their designated body systems, and all will transition to the new IAAS, although 3.1.2 will still apply. - 3.1.6 For the Mandatory requirements of the Training Criteria Table (3.1.7, Page 13), currently accredited Assessors will be provided 1 full year in which to complete this training to maintain their accreditation.
+- 3.1.1 The methodology in the Guidelines is largely based on the American Medical Association's Guides to the Evaluation of Permanent Impairment, Fifth Edition (AMA5), with the exception of the Visual system which is based upon American Medical Association's Guides to the Evaluation of Permanent Impairment, Fourth Edition (AMA4), and Psychiatric body systems which is based upon GEPIC.
+For this reason, it is a requirement that all applicants complete training as specified in the Criteria Table (3.1.9, refer to page 13). - 3.1.2 In order to be eligible for accreditation, the applicant must have completed the required training and successfully pass the competency assessment required for each relevant body system(s) module within a reasonable period of time, as well as any amendment or substitution in relation to the Guidelines prior to their implementation. - 3.1.3 RPL may be considered where the training completed is relevant and comparable (i.e. for a Scheme using similar guidelines) and has been undertaken in the previous 5 years.
+Competency assessment may still be required. - 3.1.4 Applicants who have requested RPL for training must successfully complete training in the compulsory introductory 'Impairment Assessor Training Introduction' and the 'Impairment Assessment Guidelines Core Module', as they contain information specific to the Guidelines and the RTW scheme.
+This and any other training deemed relevant and necessary should be completed within a reasonable period of time. - 3.1.5 Assessors who are accredited immediately before the Minister's approval of the new IAAS will maintain their existing accreditation in their designated body system(s), and all will transition to the new IAAS, although 3.1.2 will still apply. - 3.1.6 For the Mandatory requirements of the AMA5 Training Criteria Table (3.1.9, refer to page 13), Assessors who hold a current accreditation under the Scheme will be provided 1 year to complete this training to maintain their accreditation. - 3.1.7 Following accreditation in either the Upper Limb or Lower Limb, Assessors who wish to assess CRPS will be required to complete training in CRPS as provided by ReturnToWorkSA. - 3.1.8 For accreditation in Psychiatric Disorders, Assessors will be required to undertake training in the GEPIC.

-3.1.7 Training Criteria Table
+3.1.9 AMA5 Training Criteria Table

-Criteria Body Systems - Mandatory Body Systems - Recommended (Non-Mandatory) Completed AMA5 Training (Criteria for Accreditation 1.4) Upper Extremity, Lower Extremity, Spine Nervous System, Urinary and Reproductive, Respiratory, Haematopoietic, Endocrine, Skin, Skin (Temski), Cardiovascular, Digestive, Digestive (hernia), Hearing, ENT Completed AMA4 Training (Criteria for Accreditation 1.4) Visual
+Criteria Body Systems - Mandatory Body Systems - Recommended (Non-Mandatory) Completed AMA5 Training (Criteria for Accreditation 1.4) Upper Extremity, Lower Extremity, Spine Nervous System, Urinary and Reproductive, Respiratory, Haematopoietic, Endocrine, Skin, Skin (Temski), Cardiovascular, Digestive, Digestive (hernia), Hearing, ENT, Visual (AMA4 Chapter 8).